 Health Benefits (or Risks) of Cumin for Dogs

-Cumin is considered a superfood because it’s rich in iron, magnesium, calcium, and multiple vitamins, including B6.
+Cumin is considered a superfood for humans because it’s rich in iron, magnesium, calcium, and multiple vitamins, including B6.
 While they may sound great, the question at hand is whether or not it will benefit your dog.
-Because of their inability to eat larger portions of it, any health properties may not be benefitting your dog at all.
-A teaspoon of cumin is the recommended amount to gain any benefits, but your dog may not be able to digest a full teaspoon comfortably.
+Because of their inability to eat larger portions of it, any health properties may not be benefiting your dog at all.
+A teaspoon of cumin is the recommended amount to gain any benefits (for humans), but your dog may not be able to digest a full teaspoon comfortably.

 That being said, here are some possible health benefits of feeding cumin to your dog: